Our Youth Empowerment Programs

 Esther

-Esther came from a farming family that couldn’t afford school.
-She recently graduated from theUniversity in Scotland in Edinburgh and is working in London with startups.
+Esther comes from a rural farming family that faced significant financial challenges and couldn’t afford formal education.
+Despite these obstacles, she recently graduated from a university in Edinburgh, Scotland, and is now building an exciting career in London, working with startups.

 Success Stories